No items in your cart

 What you’ll learn

-- Identify normal and pathological MSK anatomy across key structures, including bones, joints, tendons, ligaments, bursae, and muscles.
+• Identify normal and common pathological MSK anatomy, including bones, joints, tendons, ligaments, bursae, and muscles.

-- Recognise and reduce ultrasound artefacts, such as anisotropy, to enhance image clarity.
+• Recognise and minimise ultrasound artefacts, such as anisotropy, to enhance image clarity.

-- Develop positioning techniques for static and dynamic assessments.
+• Practise optimal patient positioning for both static and dynamic scanning assessments.

 Real-world applications

-- Enhance diagnostic confidence in sports medicine, rehabilitation, emergency, and general practice settings.
+• Support multidisciplinary care in settings such as sports medicine, rehabilitation, emergency, and general practice.

 Who should attend?